AzJRC/log_ingestion_pipeline_gso/wef/WefManagementTool/docs/QUERY_XML_SCHEMA.md

 2. Each comment is separated by hyphens (`-`), similar to YAML syntax.
 3. At the begginning of each comment, you can add the type of message. `[!]` is for important messages, and `[*]` for general comments.
 The 'importance' or severity of a message is subjective.
 If not included, `[*]` is assumed.
 4. After the type of message symbol, you can type your message.

+## Multiple Query Elements (Verbosity vs Complementarity)

+A `QUERY.XML` file may contain multiple `<Query>` elements.

+- **Same `Id` repeated**: Signals alternative verbosity levels or scoping options.
+The user (or automation) can select which variant to import.
+- **Different `Id`s**: Treated as complementary detection components that are imported together under the same metadata intent.

+The `Id` property in the `QUERY.XML` file ensures uniqueness when importing multiple queries into a combined `<QueryList>` element, avoiding conflicts even when merging files.

+Use different IDs when:

+- Each `<Query>` covers a distinct but complementary aspect of the same security concern.
+- You intend to always import both queries when pulling the `QUERY.XML`.
+- They are logically separate detections, each with unique value.

+On the otherhand, use the same IDs when:

+- There are different granularities of the same detection concept.
+- The user (or tool) will select only one variant to import, based on performance or coverage needs.

+Additionally, keep in mind that using different IDs still allows you to adjust the coverage as needed by simply disabling or removing any query ID that is not required.